What is magic?

 Some people define a witch bottle as strictly the traditional version which is used as a scapegoat, and call other spells involving bottles and jars ‘spell jars’.
 Some people use the term witch bottle to encompass all magics involving jars.

-You can learn about all types of bottle magic in this free course.
+You can learn about all types of bottle magic in the free course which you can sign up for below!

 Candle magic is a much more modern form of magic than you’d think – especially if we’re talking coloured candles.
 Candles were very precious objects in the past!
 However, it was not an unusual item to have, like a hunk of crystal or fairy doll, which is why they became an item to use for undetected witchcraft – like brooms, and cauldrons.